CesiumGS/3d-tiles/specification/ImplicitTiling/README.md

 <!-- omit in toc -->
 #### Buffers and Buffer Views

+The [property table](../Metadata/ReferenceImplementation/PropertyTable/README.md) defines the storage of metadata in a binary form based on _buffer views_ that are parts of a _buffer_.

 A **buffer** is a binary blob.
 Each buffer has a `uri` that refers to an external file containing buffer data and a `byteLength` describing the buffer size in bytes.
 Relative paths are relative to the subtree file.
 Data URIs are not allowed.